History of Air New Zealand: Tasman Empire Airways Limited

-The airline was established as TEAL (Tasman Empire Airways Limited) on 26 April 1940.
+The airline was established as Tasman Empire Airways Limited (TEAL) on 26 April 1940.
 Its first flight was on 30 April 1940, with Short Empire flying boat ZK-AMA Aotearoa carrying ten passengers from Auckland to Sydney.
 It took around 7 hours 30 minutes to travel the 1,345 miles.
 TEAL's first annual report, dated 31 March 1941, revealed that 130 trans-Tasman flights had been completed, 174,200 miles flown and 1,461 passengers carried, with a profit of £31,479.
 During World War II TEAL undertook several special charter and reconnaissance flights to New Caledonia, Fiji, Tonga, Samoa and Hawaii to assist the war effort.
 In June 1944 TEAL crossed the Tasman Sea for the 1,000th time.

 After World War II TEAL re-equipped, initially with Short Sandringham and later with Short Solent flying boats, and a former Royal New Zealand Air Force PBY Catalina also being used for survey flights.
 TEAL's initial schedule of two weekly flights from Auckland to Sydney was soon expanded with departures from Wellington, and flights to Fiji were also added during the early years.
+TEAL also supported the 3rd New Zealand expeditionary force to Korea (a.k.a., "Kayforce") between 1953 and 1957 by transporting soldiers and engineers from New Zealand to Iwakuni in Japan.

 In 1953 the Australian Government bought 50% of TEAL, with the New Zealand Government buying the rest.
 In 1954 TEAL added Douglas DC-6s from the defunct British Commonwealth Pacific Airlines (BCPA) to its fleet, and these replaced the outdated flying boats on most international services.
 The flying boat services ended in 1960 when Tahiti's airport opened.
 TEAL operated services between Auckland and Fiji to replace BCPA's service.
 In 1955 TEAL made its 10,000th trans-Tasman crossing.
 In 1959 TEAL again changed its fleet, replacing the DC-6s with Lockheed L-188 Electra IIs.
 The turboprop aircraft was capable of carrying 71 passengers at nearly 400 miles per hour, and reduced the Auckland to Sydney flying time to 3 hours 50 minutes.

 In 1961 the New Zealand Government bought the Australian Government's half share, and on 1 April 1965 the airline was renamed Air New Zealand.